avast/metrics/README.md

 There is also available `Monitor.noOp` for Scala API.

 ## Disabling JMX
-Sometimes you want to globally disable JMX monitoring on the server (for example on our testing servers).
+Sometimes you want to globally disable JMX monitoring on the server.
 You can do that by setting system property `avastMetricsDisableJmx=true`.
 To do that from bash, you can use:

 ```sh
  java -jar -DavastMetricsDisableJmx="true" program.jar